cloudspace/play_framework_tutorial/README.md

 See the [scala form documentation](http://www.playframework.com/documentation/2.0/ScalaFormHelpers).

+The default form helpers are located in the play library at framework/src/play/src/main/scala/views/helper.
+When creating a new helper, use these as a base.
+They are all wrappers around the generic @input helper.

 You can also manually create forms in straight HTML, you just have to make sure the input names match up correctly.
 Play translates underscores to periods (amongst some other things) so if you're going to manually write a form it's best to create an input helper, check the name, then write your form using the correct name.